conorw/vitest-scaffold/README.md

 MMRMMRMRRM
 OUTPUT: 1 3 N, 5 1 E

+OTHER ISSUES:
+Collisions
+Off the grid
+Rover can’t move

 Problem
 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.